-Film Camp for Kids & Youth is also a job creation program.
-Each summer we provide local post-secondary, film students with jobs in their field.
-In turn, teaching also provides a new form of learning for our Instructors who mentor and coach our film production teams.
+Film Camp for Kids & Youth is a job creation program.
+Each summer we provide local post-secondary film students with jobs in their field.
+In turn, teaching also provides a new form of learning for those who mentor and coach film production teams.
 Our program also includes presentations from industry professionals who lead workshops in their area of expertise.

-Our student/instructor ratio is 5-7 students per instructor; our Camp Instructors for Summer 2016 will be announced in June.
-Instructors for other programs are announced as programs are developed.
+Our student/instructor ratio is 5-7 students per Instructor; we hired 16 staff in Summer 2017.
+Instructors are contracted as programs are developed.

 The camp concept began as a research project to see what film camps offered since she felt that a future film industry in Windsor started with the youth of today.
 Amanda engaged Nicole Gellman and Aaron Fauteax to assist, and the following summer a pilot project began with 22 kids ages 9-12.
 The program as we know it today was launched thanks to Amanda’s early efforts with the community-at-large, including Libro Credit Union, Petretta Construction and MANAN Strategy Consultants / MANAN Media.